sailscastshq/docs.sailscasts.com/docs/wish/installation.md

 ```

 ::: tip
-Credentials in `config/local.js` are under the `wish` namespace, making it clear they belong to Wish.
-The `local.js` file is never committed to version control, so it's safe to put development credentials there.
+For development, you can put credentials in `config/local.js` instead (which is gitignored).
 :::

-## Environment Variables
+### Environment Variables

-For production, use environment variables.
-Wish works with these common conventions:
+Wish automatically detects these environment variables as fallbacks:

 | Provider | Environment Variable   | Description             |
 | -------- | ---------------------- | ----------------------- |